jadecobra/python_tdd_exercises/source/passing_values.rst

         def text(value):
             return None

-  I now see an :doc:`AssertionError` in the terminal
+  I now see an :doc:`/AssertionError` in the terminal
 - and change the return statement with the expected value to make the test pass

   .. code-block:: python